jsonata-js/jsonata/docs/regex.md

 - `start` - the starting position (zero offset) of the matching substring within the original string
 - `end` - the endinging position of the matching substring within the original string
 - `groups` - if capturing groups are used in the regex, then this array contains a string for the text captured by each group
+- `namedGroups` - if named capture groups are used in the regex, this object will contain the captured text by name
 - `next()` - when invoked, will return details of the second occurrence of any matching substring (and so on).

 In this example, invoking `next()` will return: